Performance of Ghanaian players abroad wrap-up: Nuamah scores against PSG, Mensah bags 12th goal of the season as Abagna, Tekpetey, Acheampong score for respective clubs

 GERMANY

-Kwesi Okyere Wriedt came on as a substitute for Vfl Osnabruck but got injured as his side lost 3-0 to Braunshweig
+Kwesi Okyere Wriedt came on as a substitute for Vfl Osnabruck but got injured as his side lost 3-0 to Eintracht Braunschweig.

 ALBANIA